simukappu/activity_notification/README.md

 #### Setup mailer

-First, you need to set up the default URL options for the `activity_notification` mailer in each environment.
+Set up SMTP server configuration for `ActionMailer`.
+Then, you need to set up the default URL options for the `activity_notification` mailer in each environment.
 Here is a possible configuration for `config/environments/development.rb`:

 ```ruby
 config.action_mailer.default_url_options = { host: 'localhost', port: 3000 }